By Sara M. Bour, Esq., AIA Contract Documents, Manager and Counsel

 In this paragraph, users may list their rights and claims that will be excepted from the waiver and release.
 If a contractor is aware of any claims that it has (or may have) due to common construction issues like additional scope, delays, resequencing, or remobilization costs, then those claims may be explicitly listed here for preservation purposes.
 Users may also consider using more general language to protect and preserve their rights and claims on the project.
 In any event, prior to submitting a lien waiver and release, it is crucial to carefully review the document to ensure what claims are being released or reserved, and under what circumstances.

-To learn more about AIA Contract Document lien waiver and release forms, visit Important Considerations for Sworn Construction Statements and Lien Waiver and Release Forms or watch a short video AIA Contract Documents New Sworn Construction Statement and Lien Waiver and Release Forms.
+The AIA Contract Documents program has developed a limited number of Sworn Construction Statements, and Lien Waiver and Release forms that might be used in specific states.
+In addition, we have also developed generic versions of those documents that might be used in the remaining states.
+To learn more, visit Important Considerations for Sworn Construction Statements and Lien Waiver and Release Forms or watch a short video AIA Contract Documents New Sworn Construction Statement and Lien Waiver and Release Forms.